Why Is Playground Safety Important?

 - Kids should always sit in the swing, not stand or kneel.
 They should hold on tightly with both hands while swinging, and when finished swinging, stop the swing completely before getting off.

-- Children should stay a safe distance from other kids on swings, being careful not to run or walk in front of or in back of moving swings.
+- Children should stay a safe distance from other kids on swings, being careful not to run or walk in front of or behind moving swings.

 - Kids should never ride with more than one child to a swing.
 Swings are designed to safely hold only one person.